-Students visit the Jawaharlal Nehru Planetarium as part of the Grade 5 curriculum to learn about the Sun and the Solar System.
-This two day experience will also feature a study on the various constellations and includes a presentation, a quiz and a round of Q & A.
+Students of Grade 2 and 3 visited the Jawaharlal Nehru Planetarium as part of the curriculum to learn about the Sun and the Solar System.
+This two day experience featured a study on the various constellations and included a presentation, a quiz and a round of Q & A.

 Medieval South India – Nandi Village

 Curated to complement the Grade 6 Social Science curriculum, this trip highlights the medieval history of Karnataka.
 Students visit the Bhoganandishwara temple in Nandi Village, built under royal patronage of several prominent South Indian kingdoms such as Cholas, Hoysalas and Vijayangara.
 With this, students take a look at the social, political and cultural aspects of Medieval India.

 This tour covers history of Bengaluru from period 800 CE to 1800 CE.
 Our students explore the origins of the city, battles and historical events that helped shape it.
 They find answers to questions on the city’s past – What were the architectural influences of early Bengaluru?
 What construction materials and tools were used in 18th century Bengaluru?
 Children visit the Bangalore Fort and Tipu Sultan’s Summer Palace and get to keep a copy of the oldest map of Bengaluru as a souvenir.
 They get to study maps, paintings, relief sculptures and architecture of these monuments as we revisit history.